mapsforge/mapsforge/docs/Getting-Started-Developers.md

 ### Building mapsforge with Maven

 A second way to build mapsforge is using maven.
 This was the original way of building mapsforge.
+We still maintain this, but as Google does not actively support it, we discourage its use.
+New developments, certainly for Android, should use Gradle.

 The mapsforge project uses the free [Apache maven](http://maven.apache.org/) tool to automatize the build process.
 Only version 3.1.1 and up can be used.
 If you want to learn more about maven, please refer to the [official documentation](http://maven.apache.org/guides/index.html).